Skip to content

 Our Approach to Birding Gambell

-The trip price includes: all flights from Anchorage to Gambell and back; lodging in Gambell in shared accommodations at a rented home; all meals in Gambell; bicycles with racks and helmets; WBA guides; permits.
+The trip price includes: all flights from Anchorage to Gambell and back; lodging in Gambell in shared accommodations at a rented home or the community lodge; all meals in Gambell; WBA guides; permits.
 The trip begins and ends at the Anchorage airport.
 You are responsible for your Anchorage lodging, meals and other Anchorage arrangements.
-Single occupancy is not available on our Gambell trips.
+Single occupancy may not be available on our Gambell trips.